gomorpheus/morpheus-docs/installation/logs/opensearch-elasticsearch.rst

 Introduction
 ^^^^^^^^^^^^

-Amazon MQ is a managed message broker service for Apache ActiveMQ and RabbitMQ that streamlines setup, operation, and management of message brokers on AWS.
+AAmazon OpenSearch Service makes it easy for you to perform interactive log analytics, real-time application monitoring, website search, and more.
+OpenSearch is an open source, distributed search and analytics suite derived from Elasticsearch.
 It can be designed to be multi-AZ capable, allows scaling up, and minimal downtime.

-At the time of this writing, |morpheus| is designed to use RabbitMQ, which means the RabbitMQ Broker Engine must be used.  **Do not select Apache ActiveMQ** as the Broker Engine.
+At the time of this writing, |morpheus| is designed to use Elasticsearch, which means the Elastisearch engine should be used.

+.. note:: The OpenSearch engine has been seen to work on the current version but general support is not available yet for |morpheus|

 Create Elasticsearch Domain (UI)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^